-Pursuant to the applicable provisions of the Fixing America's Surface Transportation Act, we are omitting our consolidated financial statements as of and for the December 31, 2020 and as of and for the nine months ended September 30, 2022 and 2023 because they relate to historical periods that we believe will not be required included in the registration statement at the time of the first public filing of the registration statement.
-We intend to include all financial information required by Regat the date of such public filing of the registration statement.
+Pursuant to the applicable provisions of the Fixing America's Surface Transportation Act, we are omitting our consolidated financial statements as of and for the year ended December 31, 2020 and as of and for the nine months ended September 30, 2022 and 2023 because they relate to historical periods that we believe will not be required to be included in the registration statement at the time of the first public filing of the registration statement.
+We intend to include all financial information required by Regulation S-X at the date of such public filing of the registration statement.